ErikKalkoken/slack-demo-heroku/readme.md

 This is a simple Slack app for showing how to implement the OAuth installation based on Flask and Slackclient.

 This app can respond to slash commands and has a simple webpage for installing it to a workspace.
-Tokens are stored in a local JSON file.
+Tokens are stored in database table using PostgreSQL.

 This app is implemented based on the official python example for [Multiple Workspace Install](https://slack.dev/python-slackclient/auth.html) by Slack.
 Please refer to that documentation for a more detailed explanation how the OAuth process works with Slack.